CZboop/JSTOR-Semantic-Search/README.md

 [This link](https://docs.python.org/3/library/venv.html) shows how to do this for other operating systems and shell types.
 * Install dependencies using:
 ```$ pip install -r requirements.txt ```
-* After navigating to the directory with the desired file, one of the Python files can be run using:
+* One of the Python files can be run using:
 ```$ python <filename>.py```

 #### Pinecone Setup 🌲